banhpete/Notes-On-Computer-Science-Topics/README.md

   - A graph can be directed or undirected.
 In a directed graph, a edge between nodes go only one way.
 In a undirected graph, a edge goes both ways,
   - Graphs can be represented with a two dimension array where a row represnts a node each element in the row represnts an edge to another node.
 Or it can be represented using an object/dictionary where each node has its own array showing us to which node it's connected to.
   - Graphs can be traversed two ways, breadth-frist and depth-first, like a tree.

+## Search
+### Binary Search
+- A binary search is an algorithm to search in an array that is sorted which is O (log n).
+- To do this search, we need to use two indexes, one starting at the beginning and the other starting at end.
+Then we look in the middle.
+- If the value we're looking for is not in the middle, we look at the section that will have the value by looking at the value in middle (because it's sorted).
+Then we look at the middle of that section.
+If we can't find the value, it'll be a point where the values repeat, or one the left index is higher than the right index.